bb2441/shell/talk.md

 different names for the same thing

 ---
+name: gui-cli

-## Graphical vs command-line interface
+### Graphical vs command-line interface

 * you want the computer to do stuff for you